microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 {click run query}

-Now I have a list of all of the (read the number) disks in use, complete with what kind they are, what region they are in, and lots of other great stuff.
+Now I have a list of all of the (read the number) disks in use, {scroll window} complete with what kind they are, what region they are in, and lots of other great stuff.

 I don’t want to dwell on this screen or even really explain it much because it is the same interface as the one we’ll be explore in more depth when we talk about log analytics later in the talk and I don’t want to steal its thunder.
 What I _do_ want to do is tie this back in to dashboards.